galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_cell-cycle/tutorial.md

 >
 {: .agenda}

-# Title for your first section

-Give some background about what the trainees will be doing in the section.
-Remember that many people reading your materials will likely be novices, so make sure to explain all the relevant concepts.

-## Title for a subsection
-Section and subsection titles will be displayed in the tutorial index on the left side of the page, so try to make them informative and concise!

-# Hands-on Sections
-Below are a series of hand-on boxes, one for each tool in your workflow file.
-Often you may wish to combine several boxes into one or make other adjustments such as breaking the tutorial into sections, we encourage you to make such changes as you see fit, this is just a starting point :)

-Anywhere you find the word "***TODO***", there is something that needs to be changed depending on the specifics of your tutorial.

-have fun!

 ## Get data

 The data used in this tutorial is from a mouse dataset of fetal growth restriction {% raw %} `{% cite Bacon2018 %}`{% endraw %}.
+You can download the dataset below.

-If you've been working through the Filter, Plot and Explore Single-cell RNA-seq Data tutorial then you can use your dataset here.
-Cell cycle regression should be performed after the data has been filtered, normalised, and scaled.
+If you've been working through the Single-cell RNA-seq: Cast Study then you can use your dataset from the [Filter, Plot and Explore Single-cell RNA-seq Data](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.html) tutorial here.
+Cell cycle regression should be performed after the data has been filtered, normalised, and scaled, so you should use the dataset that was renamed as `Use_me_Scaled` in that tutorial.
+You should rename that dataset `Processed_Anndata` now to avoid confusion later.
 At the end of this tutorial, you can return to the main tutorial to plot and explore your data with reduced effects from the cell cycle genes.

 > ### {% icon hands_on %} Hands-on: Data upload
 >
 > 1. Create a new history for this tutorial
-> 2. Import the files from [Zenodo]({{ page.zenodo_link }}) or from
+> 2. Import the AnnData object from [Zenodo]({{ page.zenodo_link }})
->    the shared data library (`GTN - Material` -> `{{ page.topic_name }}`
->     -> `{{ page.title }}`):
 >
 >    ```
->
+>    {{ page.zenodo_link }}files/Processed_AnnData.h5ad
 >    ```
->    ***TODO***: *Add the files by the ones on Zenodo here (if not added)*
 >
->    ***TODO***: *Remove the useless files (if added)*
->
 >    {% snippet faqs/galaxy/datasets_import_via_link.md %}
 >
 >    {% snippet faqs/galaxy/datasets_import_from_data_library.md %}
 >
-> 3. Rename the dataset Processed_AnnData
+> 3. Rename the dataset `Processed_Anndata`
-> 4. Check that the datatype is h5ad
+> 4. Check that the datatype is `h5ad`
 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
 {: .hands_on}

 In addition to the scRNA-seq dataset, we will also need lists of the genes that are expressed at different points in the cell cycle.
-The lists used in this tutorial were prepared by.......... and can be downloaded from Zenodo below.
+The lists used in this tutorial are part of the [Harvard Chan Bioinformatics Core's tinyatlas](https://github.com/hbc/tinyatlas/blob/master/cell_cycle/Mus_musculus.csv) and can be downloaded from Zenodo below.
+Between them, they include 97 genes that are expressed during the S and G2/M phases.

-The first list includes genes that are expressed during S Phase.
-The second list contains genes that are expressed during the G2/M Phases.
-We don't need a list of genes that are expressed in the G1 Phase because ........

 > ### {% icon hands_on %} Hands-on: Data upload
 >
-> 1. Import the files from [Zenodo]({{ page.zenodo_link }}) or from
+> 1. Import the files from [Zenodo]({{ page.zenodo_link }})
->    the shared data library (`GTN - Material` -> `{{ page.topic_name }}`
->     -> `{{ page.title }}`):
 >
 >    ```
+>    {{ page.zenodo_link }}/files/sPhase.tabular
->
+>    {{ page.zenodo_link }}/files/g2mPhase.tabular
 >    ```
 >    ***TODO***: *Add the files by the ones on Zenodo here (if not added)*
 >